jimenezraul/Auth/README.md

 ## Description

-This is a Auth module that provides a simple way to authenticate users.
-It will check for token in the header and validate it.
-If the token is valid, it will set the user in the request object.
+This is a Auth module that provides a simple way to check if a user is authenticated from the access_token in the cookie.
+It also provides a middleware to check if the origin of the request is allowed.
+If the access_token is expired, it will generate a new access token if the refresh token is valid.

 Some other functionalities are: